jmichelin/waffle.io/CAREERS.md

 #### Above and Beyond:
 - You have experience building with and scaling MongoDB deployments
-- You’ve written software using NodeJS and Angular
+- You’ve written software using Node.js and Angular
 - You're experienced with writing tests for your code
 - You contribute to and are involved with open source communities
 - You’ve spoken at conferences and enjoy being a brand ambassador